 For a map of New Zealand’s current alert levels, visit Unite against COVID-19.

-Auckland boundary description for Alert Level 3(external link) – covid19.govt.nz
+New Zealand Alert Level boundary map(external link) – covid19.govt.nz

 There is also information about certain services that can cross a boundary.